dillonhafer/slack-compliment/README.md

 ### Production

-To be able to use this command in your Slack channel you'll first have to how this node app somewhere (Heroku for example) and then add it as a [custom integration in Slack](https://api.slack.com/slash-commands).
+To be able to use this command in your Slack channel you'll first have to have this node app somewhere (Heroku for example) and then add it as a [custom integration in Slack](https://api.slack.com/slash-commands).